AEAEmbedded/Assignment_barebones_mcu_development/docs/debug_ozone.md

 # Debug using Segger Ozone

 Segger Ozone is one of the most used visual debuggers used for debugging ARM Cortex-M controllers.
-This guide will help you get started.
+This guide will help you set-up your (first) Ozone project.

 ## Prerequisites
 To be able to debug using Segger Ozone you need the following: